darrenjs/wampcc/README.md

 public interface of another JSON library (here called the *implementation*), allowing application code to be decoupled and isolated from the data model of the library.
-This permits the parsing and text-generation features of the implementation to be used while at the same time preventing its API (e.g. its public classes, data types and function) from being seen by, used by and compiled with the end user application.
+This permits the parsing and text-generation features of the implementation to be used while at the same time preventing its API (its public classes, data types, functions and so on) from being seen by, used by and compiled into the end user application.

-That task of replacing a JSON implementation is now much more straight-forward;
-it will be done entirely within the jalson layer, virtually eliminating the disruption to application code.
+Replacing a JSON implementation is now a much more straight-forward task; it will be done entirely within the jalson layer, virtually eliminating the disruption to application code.

 Goals
 -----

 So jalson is not a JSON parser & generator like other JSON libraries.
-Instead it offers an object model and API for building and working with JSON data; and aims to abstract away the underling details of the parsing and text generation , which is delegated to the implementation library.
+Instead it offers an object model and API for building and working with JSON data, and aims to abstract away the underling details of the parsing and text generation , which is delegated to the implementation library.